Concepts

 └── layout.html.erb

-The id of a section is the base name of their definition file name.
-Example: heroe_01 for heroe_01.yml.
+A section’s id is the base name of its definition file (for example, heroe_01 for heroe_01.yml).

 Definition file